PACW Investors Have Opportunity to Lead PacWest Bancorp Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PacWest Bancorp ("PacWest" or the "Company") (NASDAQ: PACW, PACWP).
+LOS ANGELES, Oct.
+2, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PacWest Bancorp ("PacWest" or the "Company") (NASDAQ: PACW, PACWP).

 Class Period: February 28, 2022 – May 3, 2023